\

 Photo © April Pedersen Santinon

 Cycling is a great way to enjoy these mountains, but if you're curious, you'll want to know what lies beyond the roads.
-It's time to grab your boots and backpack and head for the superb network of trails maintained and marked by C.A.I., the Italian Alpine Club, Hiking trails in the Dolomites are easy to find and follow.
+It's time to grab your boots and backpack and head for the superb network of trails maintained and marked by C.A.I., the Italian Alpine Club, and other entities, Hiking trails in the Dolomites are easy to find and follow.
 The best known are the multi-day Alta Via routes that criss-cross the range.
 The websites of Individual areas (click the logos on the bottom of this page) offer a wealth of information, such as this fascinating excursion.
-There's no need to pack a tent, sleeping bag (a sleep sack, yes), meals, and stove, for wherever you go, you'll find abundant rifugi (refuges) offering bunks and hearty meals prepared by the hutkeeper (this is Italy, after all!).
+There's no need to pack a tent, sleeping (a sleeping bag liner, yes), meals, and stove, for wherever you go, you'll find abundant rifugi (refuges) offering bunks and hearty meals prepared by the hutkeeper (this is Italy, after all!).
 The excellent Tabacco topo maps (1:25,000) can be purchased in bookstores and newspaper/magazine stores.

 Do not rely on social media and influencers for information and advice!
 Alpine rescue personnel are frequenly called out to rescue clueless, inexperienced, unequipped, and unprepared hikers who choose to go on hikes based on nothing more than the beautiful photos and cursory descriptions of bloggers and wanna-be social media stars (who may not have even been there themselves).